zerkz/mcp/CONTRIBUTING.md

 - Develop features and bug fixes in _topic_ branches off main, or forks.
 - _Topic_ branches can live in forks (external contributors) or within this repository (committers).
   - When creating _topic_ branches in this repository please prefix with `<initials>/`.
 For example: `mb/refactor-tests`.
-- PRs will be reviewed and merged by committers.
+- PRs will be reviewed for adherence to coding standards, completeness, potential impact on the codebase, and security concerns.
+- All changes must be accompanied by appropriate tests and documentation updates.
+- If approved, admins will merge the PR.

 ## Releasing